 The departmental academic requirements for the course-based Master of Arts degree are comparable to those for the thesis-based Master of Arts specified above.
 The differences in the course-based program are:

-a) The thesis requirement is replaced by additional 12 units (2.0 full-course equivalents) of graduate courses (making a total of 30 units or 5.0 full-course equivalents).
+a) The thesis requirement is replaced by additional 12 units of graduate courses (making a total of 30 units).

-b) The maximal number of courses from a related discipline is increased to 9 units (1.5 full-course equivalents) of the elective graduate courses in Economics.
+b) The maximal number of courses from a related discipline is increased to 9 units of the elective graduate courses in Economics.

-c) A research paper.
+c) A research paper, which is considered equivalent to a major research project.
 The topic may be a limited empirical research project, a critical review of the literature in a particular area, or a critical analysis of a theoretical or important policy problem.
 This paper is completed through Economics 695 and 697.

 d) An exit requirement consisting of a research defence in an open conference (at the end of Economics 697) and if unsuccessful a comprehensive written examination.